-While distributing Operation Christmas Child shoe box gifts in a village in Ghana, a member of the National Leadership Team noticed the thickly calloused feet of a young boy.
+While distributing Operation Christmas Child shoebox gifts in a village in Ghana, a member of the National Leadership Team noticed the thickly calloused feet of a young boy.
 “Please, God, let this boy receive a pair of shoes in his box,” the woman prayed.
 The boy had never owned a pair of shoes and walked a total of six miles just to get to school every day.
 When the child opened his box, he found not just one pair of shoes, but two, and both pairs were just his size.
 The volunteer rejoiced when she saw that God had placed the perfect gift into the hands, and onto the feet, of this child.

-A local volunteer reported: “A distribution to 377 children in the village was seen as a miracle for the community, because all 377 children received what they needed and their parents, who are subsistence farmers, could not provide items such as schools supplies–particularly pens, pencils, and notebooks–and personal items like shoes and clothing, socks, toothpaste, toothbrushes, (before this most of them used chewing sticks) and soap.
+A local volunteer reported: “A distribution to 377 children in the village was seen as a miracle for the community, because all 377 children received what they needed and their parents, who are subsistence farmers, could not provide.
+They received items such as schools supplies–particularly pens, pencils, and notebooks–and personal items like shoes and clothing, socks, toothbrushes, (before this most of them used chewing sticks) and soap.
 Since then, everybody in the village goes to church every Sunday in a sort of revival atmosphere.”

-After a shoe box distribution, a church in the western region started The Greatest Journey lessons.
-They completed the lessons within six weeks and now the pastors testify to changes in the lives of the children.
-“Those who used to steal have stopped, lying has stopped, truancy has stopped, and parents are now testifying to a change in the lives of their children.”
+After a shoebox distribution, a church in the western region started The Greatest Journey lessons.
+They completed the lessons within six weeks, and now the pastors testify to changes in the lives of the children.
+“Those who used to steal have stopped.
+Lying has stopped.
+Truancy has stopped, and parents are now testifying to a change in the lives of their children.”